MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/drillthrough-reports-report-builder.md

 ## Considerations and limitations

 - Drillthrough to a report isn't supported in Report Preview.
-- Drillthrough links in report do not work upon exporting report to any format, e.g. Word, Excel, PDF.
+- Drillthrough links in report do not work upon exporting report to any format, e.g. Word, Excel, PDF in Power BI Report Builder as well as Power BI service.

 ## Related content